Updated on November 20, 2025 by Angelika Klein

 St. John's Church in Schwäbisch Gmünd, in front of the Marienbrunnen fountain

-Lion Fountain and Holy Cross Minster
+Lion Fountain and the Holy Cross Minster

 Lion fountain in front of the Holy Cross Minster in Schwäbisch Gmünd